tommytracey/udacity/deep-learning-nano/projects/3-tv-script-generation/README.md

+### Deep Learning Foundations Nanodegree
-# TV Script Generation
+# Project: TV Script Generation

+---
+# Results
+The sections below outline the work I completed as part of this project.
+The Jupyter Notebook document containing the source code is located [here](https://github.com/tommytracey/udacity/blob/master/deep-learning-nano/projects/3-tv-script-generation/dlnd_tv_script_generation_v3.ipynb).

+## Overview
-In this project, you'll generate your own [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) TV scripts using RNNs.
-You'll be using part of the [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
-The Neural Network you'll build will generate a new TV script for a scene at [Moe's Tavern](https://simpsonswiki.com/wiki/Moe's_Tavern).
+In this project, we generate your own [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) TV scripts using RNNs.
+We use part of the [Simpsons dataset](https://www.kaggle.com/wcukierski/the-simpsons-by-the-data) of scripts from 27 seasons.
+The Neural Network we build will generate a new TV script for a scene at [Moe's Tavern](https://simpsonswiki.com/wiki/Moe's_Tavern).

 ## Get the Data
-The data is already provided for you.
-You'll be using a subset of the original dataset.
+The data is already provided for us.
+We'll be using a subset of the original dataset.
 It consists of only the scenes in Moe's Tavern.
 This doesn't include other versions of the tavern, like "Moe's Cavern", "Flaming Moe's", "Uncle Moe's Family Feed-Bag", etc..

 ```python